Dubai property market 2025

 Record-Breaking Luxury Sales

-Dubai's luxury segment (properties exceeding $10 million) shattered records in 2024-2025:
+Dubai's luxury segment (properties exceeding $10 million) shattered records through 2025:

-1. 435 transactions exceeding $10 million in 2024 (highest on record)
+1. 435 transactions exceeding $10 million recently recorded (highest on record)

-2. Total luxury sales value (2025): $9.05 billion (27.7% increase from 2024)
+2. Total luxury sales value (2025): $9.05 billion (27.7% increase)

 3. Ultra-luxury penthouse record: One six-bedroom Business Bay apartment sold for $149.7 million in Q4 2025

-4. Prime property appreciation: 147% increase over five years (Q1 2020 - Q4 2024)
+4. Prime property appreciation: 147% increase over the last five years

 High-Net-Worth Individual (HNWI) Drivers